jmettraux/aac_magic/src/_descriptions_in.md

 Thread breaking thread flail.

 Should the flail threads collide with any other thread weave, the flail might unweave the target.
-The successful spellcasting score + the CP against an `INT` / `Cast` skill roll for the original caster (GM, please use 13 by default).
+The successful spellcasting score + the CP against an `INT` / `Cast` skill roll for the original caster (referee, please use 13 by default).

 The flail only collides once.